-International trading companies are exempt for five years on income equivalent to 20% of increased export value, up to a maximum of 70% of statutory income.
+International trading companies are exempted on income equivalent to 20% of increased export value to be set off against a maximum of 70% of statutory income, for a period of five years.
 To qualify for the incentive, the company must meet the following three conditions:

-- Be incorporated in Malaysia, with 60% Malaysian ownership.
+- Incorporated in Malaysia, with 60% Malaysian ownership.

-- Achieve minimum annual sales of MYR 10 million, not more than 20% of which may be derived from the trading of commodities.
+- Achieve minimum annual sales of MYR 10 million, of which not more than 20% of its annual sales may be derived from the trading of commodities.

 - Use local services (banking, finance, and insurance) and infrastructure (local ports and airports) in its operations.

 Effective from year of assessment 2007 until year of assessment 2020, full income tax exemption for ten years is granted to: